Social Anxiety Disorder / Social Phobia

 Reduce anxiety and depression in general

-Aside from handling their more specific social difficulties, it can help to make lifestyle changes that turn down their overall anxiety levels.
-It can also be useful to learn general strategies for coping with anxious feelings and fears.
+Aside from handling their more specific social difficulties, it can help social anxiety sufferers to make lifestyle changes that turn down their overall anxiety and stress levels.
+It's also be useful to learn general tools for coping with anxious feelings.
 I discuss that in these articles:

 Lifestyle Changes That Can Improve Mood